Nabrok/gw2-discord-bot/README.md

 This will reply with some personal progression related information for the user:

-* !fractal level - Responds with the users fractal lavel
+* !fractal level - Responds with the users fractal level
 * !wvw rank - Responds with the users WvW rank.